02 May The definitive Marvel Cinematic Universe ranking countdown

 Hiring noted Shakespearean actor/director Kenneth Branagh seemed like utter lunacy, at the time.
 But Thor really is a classic Shakespearean tale, full of both intense drama and absurd comedy, and Branagh delivered in spades.
 What begins as an epic family drama quickly becomes a fish-out-of-water comedy before turning into a tale of a brash and conceited God finding his humility and place in the world.
 Or should that be worlds?

 There’s great chemistry between the two, and a wonderful connection between Thor and Natalie Portman’s Jane, even if that chemistry couldn’t be sustained in the sequel.
-With some sensational visual pieces, and some truly humerous comedy, Thor is terribly underrated within the franchise.
+With some sensational visual pieces and some truly humorous comedy, Thor is terribly underrated within the franchise.
 It’s worth a revisit to see why this introduction is worthy of its high place in this countdown.

-Finally coming home to properly join the cinematic franchise it has always belonged to, there was a lot riding on getting Spider-Man: Homecoming just right.
+Finally coming home to properly join the cinematic franchise, there was a lot riding on getting Spider-Man: Homecoming just right.
 Despite its best intentions, the Andrew Garfield films never quite got there.
 A reboot seemed far too soon, but entirely necessary.
 Sony Pictures rightly joined forces with Marvel Studios to craft something entirely fresh and new, and it was a massive slam dunk.

-After his glorious appearance in Captain America: Civil War, it was clear Tom Holland was the right man (or boy?) for the job.
+After his glorious appearance in Captain America: Civil War, it was clear Tom Holland was the right guy for the job.
 With only one film, Holland has already proven to be the best cinematic Spider-Man yet.
 Yes, better than Tobey Maguire.
+Search your feelings.
+You know it’s true.
 Pulling back the reigns on the story gives us more of a great high school film about an awkward teenager coming to terms with his new powers, all while finding his place in the world.

 There’s teenage angst.
 There’s genuine youth-orientated humour.
 And there’s a wonderful character journey, all cemented by Holland’s impressive performance.
-Michael Keaton also gives us one of the best villains in the entire franchse, with Vulture being far more grounded and realistic than many of his cohorts.
-But the greatest joy of Spider-Man: Homecoming is it is truly fun, more so than perhaps anything else in the MCU.
+And it’s one of the few Marvel films without villain issues.
+Michael Keaton gives us one of the best antagonists in the entire franchise, with Vulture being far more grounded and realistic than many of his cohorts.
+But the greatest joy of Spider-Man: Homecoming is how it’s genuine fun, more so than perhaps anything else in the MCU.

 Another unpopular – Captain America: The First Avenger is one of Marvel’s absolute best.
-Perhaps it’s just been too long since people have seen it to remember how utterly spectacular this film really is.
+Perhaps it’s just been too long since people have seen it.
+You’ve possibly forgotten how utterly spectacular this film really is.
 But outside of Tony Stark’s unbeatable debut, this still stands as the best and most impressive introduction piece of any of Marvel’s superheroes.

-Captain America doesn’t read well on paper.
-For all his comic popularity, he’s a very one-dimensional character.
+As a character, Captain America doesn’t read well on paper.
+For all his comic popularity, he’s a very one-dimensional individual.
 Enter Chris Evans, the truest example of Marvel’s knack for casting brilliance.
 Evans plays Steve Rogers with such genuine heart and glorious heroism, instantly making us all fall in love with Captain America, the greatest of all Marvel superheroes.
-For all its “U.S.A, U.S.A” themes, the film never feels like propaganda, which is ironic, given that was decidedly the intention of the comics.
+For all its “USA!
+USA!” themes, the film never feels like propaganda, which is ironic, given that was decidedly the original intention of the comics.
 Its World War II setting is the perfect introduction for this character, and the production design and costuming are utterly magic.
 As is the villain, with Hugo Weaving giving a masterful performance as the menacing Red Skull.

 There’s something so wonderfully old-fashioned about Captain America, even if it can come across a little corny.
 But it embraces that corniness, and never shies away from its true intentions.
 It’s everything a Marvel film should be – fun, colourful, entertaining, warm, exciting, and it just so happens to deliver the most deeply emotional conclusion of any Marvel film so far.
 Plus who could forget that “You’ve been asleep, Cap” Times Square reveal, in the film’s closing moments?
 Truly magic.

 The one that started it all.
 The one we really owe the entire cinematic universe to.
-If this film had failed, who knows where we’d be right now.
+If Iron Man failed, who knows where we’d be right now.
 And it very easily could have.
 For all his popularity now, Iron Man was relatively unknown in 2008.
 The true Marvel comic fans knew him, but the general movie-going audience did not.
-Introducing him to the world, and beginning the potential franchise featuring his fellow Avengers team members, was incredibly improtant.
+Introducing him to the world, and beginning the potential franchise featuring his fellow Avengers team members, was incredibly important.
 And it all fell down to one man – Robert Downey Jr.

-We get a great villain, some wonderful dialogue from a cracking screenplay, and the formation of the leader of what will soon be the greatest superhero team in cinema history.
+We get a great villain from Jeff Bridges, some wonderful dialogue from a cracking screenplay, and the formation of the leader of what will soon be the greatest superhero team in cinema history.
 And that ending.
 That “I am Iron Man” ending.
-Glorious.
-And just when you think they’re done, we’re handed the now infamous Marvel post-credits scene, with the introduction of Nick Fury, and his Avengers Initiative plans.
+Glorious and completely unexpected.
+And just when you think they’re done, we’re handed the first of the now-infamous Marvel post-credits scenes, with the introduction of Nick Fury, and his Avengers Initiative plans.
 Genius.
-There is no better way to craft a huge franchise than to deliver one perfect film to kick things off, concluding with a killer teaser at what’s to come.
+There is no better way to craft a huge franchise than to deliver one perfect film to kick things off which concludes with a killer teaser at what’s to come.

 The one we were all waiting for with baited breath.
 The one that never should have worked, but somehow did.
 After headlining their own solo films, Iron Man, Captain America, Thor and the Hulk were finally coming together.
 But how do you handle such colossal characters, all sharing the screen for the first time, without the film becoming a giant mess?
 You put Joss Whedon behind the director’s chair.
 And you have them face the now-beloved Loki as their chief antagonist.